Adiabatic manipulation of a system interacting with a spin-bath: Abstract

 \section{Abstract}

-Stimulated Raman Adiabatic Passage is analyzed in the case where the physical system manipulated by such technique is interacting with a spin bath.
-The efficiency of the population transfer process is investigated both theoretically and via numerical tools in several regimes, including the weak and strong coupling with the environment and the off-resonance.
-The occurrence of a generalized quantum Zeno effect explains the lowering of the efficiency in the strong damping regime.
+Stimulated Raman Adiabatic Passage, a very efficient technique for manipulating a quantum system based on the adiabatic theorem, is analyzed in the case where the manipulated physical system is interacting with a spin bath.
+Exploitation of the rotating wave approximation allows for the identification of a constant of motion which simplifies both the analytical and the numerical treatment, which allows for evaluating the total unitary evolution of system and bath.
+The efficiency of the population transfer process is investigated in several regimes, including the weak and strong coupling with the environment and the off-resonance.
+The formation of appropriate Zeno subspaces explains the lowering of the efficiency in the strong damping regime.